• Webinars

 Lock an Item during Get Operation

 An item can be locked during its retrieval from the cache.
-This means that the item will be inaccessible for others, unless you release it.
-In case of mismatch of key, a null value is returned.
+This means that the item will be inaccessible to others unless you release it.
+In case of keys mismatch, a null value is returned.

 • If an item is locked and acquirelock is set to false and correct LockHandle is passed which was previously used to lock the item, then you will get the value.